Yi-Luan-CLS/DRIVER_Picoscope6000ESeries/README.md

     | 10    | 2000 time/div  |
     | 11    | 5000 time/div  |

+### OSCNAME:trigger_pulse_width
+- **Type**: `ao`
+- **Description**: The trigger signal pulse width.
+- **Fields**:
+  - `VAL`: The duration of a trigger signal in seconds, when this value is set, allows the software to dynamically adjust the number of samples collected to ensure the time interval does not significantly exceed the trigger signal duration.
+When set to 0, the dynamic adjustment of the sample count is disabled.
+Default to 50 ns.

 ### OSCNAME:time_per_division:fbk
 - **Type**: `mbbi`
 - **Description**: The currently set time per division.